Adroiti/docs-for-code-review-tools/checkstyle-EmptyCatchBlock.md

-Pattern: Empty catch blocks with few options to skip violation
+Pattern: Use of empty `catch` block

 Issue: -

 ## Description

-Checks for empty catch blocks.
-There are two options to make validation more precise (by default check allows empty catch block with any comment inside):
+Checks for empty `catch` blocks.
+There are two options to make validation more precise (by default check allows empty `catch` block with any comment inside):

 ## Examples

-To configure the check to suppress empty catch block if exception's variable name is `expected` or `ignore` or there's any comment inside:
+To configure the check to suppress empty `catch` block if exception's variable name is `expected` or `ignore` or there's any comment inside:

     <module name="EmptyCatchBlock">